• Skip to primary navigation

 Preparation:

 • Mirlitons: Boil the mirliton in a large stockpot filled with water for about 30 to 45 minutes until soft when probed.
+Remove the mirlitons and set aside on a rack to cool.

-• When cooled, slice each mirliton in half, remove the seed and scrape out the flesh and place it in a strainer set over a bowl.
+• When cooled, slice each mirliton in half; remove the seed.
+Scrape out the flesh and place it in a strainer set over a bowl.
 Using a wooden spoon, gently mash the mirliton into small pieces, allowing the excess liquid to drain into the bowl.
+Leave the shells for stuffing.
+Set aside.

 • Shrimp: If using fresh shrimp, peel, devein and rinse the shrimp.
 Chop into small pieces and sprinkle with Creole seasoning.
 Set aside.
 See Notes